-The broadcast studio is a new space at IAIA for webcasting and courses in broadcast technology.
-Students will be able to do their own webcasts with radio and television technology.
+The broadcast studio is a new space at IAIA for courses in broadcast technology.
+Students will be able to do their own broadcasts with radio and television technology using the virtual green screen studio.
 The Broadcast Technology course is part of the Cinematic Arts and Technology curriculum.

-The studio includes a Newtek Tricaster for multi-camera and live studio broadcast and recording.
-The room also has a green screen and LED studio lights setup, Mackie audio mixer, Mac computer, and editing applications such as Final Cut Studio.
-Students also have access to Panasonic HMC-40 cameras, Marantz digital audio recorders, Sennheiser and Audio Technica microphones for documenting live events and broadcasting from studio.
+The studio includes a Newtek Tricaster for multi-camera and live studio broadcast and recording and virtual studio sets.
+Students have access to video cameras, digital audio recorders, and Sennheiser and Audio Technica microphones for documenting live events and broadcasting from studio.